-4538 1 Introduction
+1 Introduction

-4539 The data acquisition system (DAQ) of SPD should provide a readout and a transfer of data from all 4540 detector subsystems.
+The data acquisition system (DAQ) of SPD should provide a readout and a transfer of data from all detector subsystems.
 These include:

-- vertex detector (VD): a MAPS-based (or double-strip based) silicon tracking detector for precise determination of the primary interaction point and measurement of the secondary vertices from the decays of short-lived particles; - micromegas-based central tracker (MCT): a tracking detector designed to improve the momentum resolution at the first stage of the experiment; - 4546 straw tracker (Straw): the main tracking detector for measurement of the primary and secondary 4547 particle momenta based on curvature of tracks in a magnetic field, and also for the ionization loss 4548 measurement; - particle identification detectors: i) time-of-flight resistive plate chambers (RPC), and ii) aerogel Cherenkov counters (Aerogel); - electromagnetic calorimeter (ECal) for measurement of the energy of gammas and electrons (positrons); - 4552 range system (RS) for detection and identification of muons; - beam-beam counters (BBC) for local polarimetry and monitoring of the beam collisions; - zero degree calorimeter (ZDC) for local polarimetry using forward neutrons and for luminosity measurement.
+- Vertex Detector (VD): a MAPS-based (or double-strip based) silicon tracking detector for precise determination of the primary interaction point and measurement of the secondary vertices from the decays of short-lived particles; - Micromegas-based Central Tracker (MCT): a tracking detector designed to improve the momentum resolution at the first stage of the experiment; - Straw Tracker: the main tracking detector for measurement of the primary and secondary particle momenta based on curvature of tracks in a magnetic field, and also for the ionization loss measurement: - particle identification detectors: i) time-of-flight resistive plate chambers (TOF) and ii) aerogel Cherenkov counters (Aerogel); - Electromagnetic Calorimeter (ECal) for measurement of the energy of gammas and electrons (positrons); - Range System (RS) for detection and identification of muons; - Beam-Beam Counters (BBC) for local polarimetry and monitoring of the beam collisions; - Zero Degree Calorimeters (ZDC) for local polarimetry using forward neutrons and for luminosity measurement.

-At the maximum center mass energy $\sqrt{s} = 27$ GeV and maximum luminosity 10^{32} cm2s-1 the event rate was estimated as 3×10^{6} s-1.
+At the maximum center mass energy $\sqrt{s} = 27$ GeV and maximum luminosity 10^{32} cm2s-1 the event rate was estimated as 3×10^6 s-1.
 This high rate has brought us to the decision to build a triggerless DAQ.
 Such DAQ systems will be created in many new experiments under preparation, in particular, in GSI (PANDA, CBM, NUSTAR), PSI (Mu3e), in future HL-LHC experiments, also foreseen for ILC, CLIC etc.

 With a free-running DAQ, there is no hardware trigger system, therefore the readout process is not controlled by a trigger anymore.
 All data that exceed the thresholds in the front-end electronics are read out together with their timing marks.
-Then in DAQ the data are grouped on the basis of timing and
+Then in DAQ the data are grouped on the basis of timing and detector affiliation, and finally are delivered to the input buffer of the online filter in the form suitable for analysis.

 Sub-detector Information Number Channels Number

 type of channels per FE card of outputs

-Micromegas central tracker T + A 25600 128 200
+Micromegas Vertex T + A 25600 128 200

-Straw tracker T + A 34096 128 267
+Straw tracker T + A 25904 + 4608 128 239

-BBC (inner+outer) $\mathbf{T} + (\mathbf{T} + \mathbf{A})$ 256 + 500 32 8 + 12
+BBC (inner+outer) T + (T + A) $(32 + 112) \times 2$ 32 2 + 8

-Range system Т 130200 192 679
+Range system T 130200 192 679

-ZDC T + A 1050 64 17
+ZDC T + A 1050×2 64 34

-Total (max) 191702 1183
+Total (max) 188556 1162